Share

 On July 10, I watched Serenity Power, a clean energy startup developing next-generation Solid Oxide Fuel Cells (SOFC) technology win $100,000 at the Startupfest in Montreal.
-After long months of preparation with the BBVA team, we sat down with Aleisha Cerny, the co-founder, to reflect on the win and dive deeper into her journey as a co-founder of a company that could quite possibly be the next big thing in the Clean-tech industry.
+After long months of preparation with the BBVA team, we sat down with Aleisha Reese Cerny, CEO and co-founder, to reflect on the win and dive deeper into her journey as a co-founder of a company that could quite possibly be the next big thing in the Clean-tech industry.

 Congratulations on winning the $100K Black Entrepreneur Investment Prize at StartupFest, that’s an incredible milestone!
 What was the experience like?